-The world has become highly indifferent to pain and suffering of others and we all know.
-However, we fail to realize that almost all of us are contributing to it in a certain kind of way.
+The world has become highly indifferent to pain and suffering of others, and we all know it.
+However, we fail to realize that almost all of us are contributing to it in a certain way.
 It is very easy to close our eyes and blame others.
 Who am I to change anything?
 How am I supposed to help people on the other side of the world?
 What can I do to avoid terrorism?
-Yes, you are one in a billion, no you will not change the world in a day.
-But imagine, all these people around you, sharing this planet earth might have similar thoughts than you and this is the root cause of our dilemma.
-If we only were aware of how powerful our thoughts are, I promise you, the world would be a different place.
+Yes, you are one in a billion, and no, you will not change the world in a day.
+But imagine, all these people around you, sharing this planet Earth might have similar thoughts as you and this is the root cause of our dilemma.
+If only we were aware of how powerful our thoughts are, I promise you, the world would be a different place.

 Let’s come to a more local example.
 In India, we complain about the garbage on our roads and how the government isn’t doing anything.
 But we forget how the garbage got there in the first place.
 It’s people like us who throw garbage on the road.
 This shows our insensitiveness towards our surroundings.

 This behavior translates to our indifference towards other’s suffering and our insensitiveness towards nature.
 The recent immigration crisis and the USA backing off from the Paris Convention are prime examples.